mattstyles/urban-ui/tooling/tsconfig/readme.md

 }
 ```

-## Library
+## Client

-Most packages here use the library configuration.
+Most packages here use the client configuration.

 ```
 /**